monkeymoe/monkeysim18/README.md

-# monkeysim18
-#this is Monkey Simulator version 18
+this is Monkey Simulator version 18
-#install the file and then open the folder, and run main.py to play the game
+To install the game either install